-Little Spearfish Trail is a 5.8 mile heavily trafficked loop trail located near Lead, SD and is good for all skill levels.
+Little Spearfish Trail is a 5.8 mile heavily trafficked loop trail located near Lead, South Dakota and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from April until October.

 I only went as far as the falls.
 Beautiful falls an easy hike to get to it.
 Spearfish Canyon was beautiful!
 I'd go again.

 Just as I was thinking "this trail is actually marked really well," I missed a left turn.
 I'm glad I had the gps and this trail loaded up on the app.
 The trail is really quite beautiful, but others are correct in saying the logging roads have made things confusing.
 I was on a stretch of the trail that follows a living road, but I failed to notice the reappearance of a foot path on the left side of this road, which veered off to the left as I mistakenly followed the road around a gradual right curve.
 Fortunately I checked the app on the phone and noticed before I had gone very far off track.
 Then again, toward the end if the trail, you're obligated to walk along Roughlock Falls Road for awhile just to get back to the trailhead.
 I think if I do this trail again, I will not do the whole loop, just out and back along the creek.

 disappointed, it was about 5 miles down a rough dirt road, the path was not clearly marked.
 Don't really ever think we found the trail. we ran into other hikers having the same problem.
 Did see a couple of woodpeckers and a snake.